christiangemesi/rfobaden-incident-manager/docs/backend/002-models.md

 ## The `Model`

-Most models extend from the `Model` base class, which provides basic fields and helper methods for any normal model.
+Most models extend the `Model` base class, which provides basic fields and helper methods for any normal model.

 ## Model Paths